 Translation memories are the most important linguistic assets for LSPs and end-customers which is the reason why it is crucial that they are set up properly when an account is created or when a new customer is added.
 Not only will it facilitate project creation, but it will also ensure that these assets are used efficiently as any match missed means higher translation costs.

 There are no limits in the number of translation memories that can be created and no limits in the amount of data that can be stored in the translation memory databases.
 Just like other assets, translation memories can be organized using client and project group labels.
-Smartcat allows the user to create multilingual translation memories — one source language, multiple target languages — which helps limits the number of databases needed.
+Smartcat allows the user to create multilingual translation memories — one source language, multiple target languages — which helps to limit the number of databases needed.
 In practice, only one translation memory database per source language is needed for each client and this is often the ideal model for most customers to optimize the leverage of data.

 Creating a new translation memory in Smartcat is quite simple.
 Choose Translation memories from the Resources option the main menu: